 Around these integrated clusters, there is a broad and deep support infrastructure of companies providing support services including logistics, call center support, back office functions, localisation, data storage and high quality accommodation on zones and industrial parks.

 During the 1990’s there was considerable investment in both training and the tourism infrastructure.
-However, the key strength of the sector is its ability to recover after sharp downturns – notably after 9/11 and the global downturn in 2007/8.
+However, the key strength of the sector is its ability to recover after sharp downturns – notably after 9/11, the global downturn in 2007/8 and the COVID-19 crisis.

 Professional across the tourism sector have gained respect and recognition for their approach to destination development, training, support to tourism businesses, destination promotion, quality and standards.

-Since 2000, the Government, through Science Foundation Ireland, has developed a community of 2600 researchers in Ireland’s higher education institutes, led by over 450 of principal scientists and engineers.
+As of 2018, the Government, through Science Foundation Ireland, has developed a community of 10,000 researchers in Ireland’s higher education institutes, led by over 450 of principal scientists and engineers.
 This enhancement of research capacity and capability has resulted in Ireland ascending the international rankings of research capability with great speed.

 Ireland is now ranked in the top 10 in a number of key strategic areas: